 - open a new Terminal, then type the following commands (press Enter after each line):

-sudo add-apt-repository ppa:yannubuntu/boot-repair sudo apt-get update sudo apt-get install -y boot-repair && boot-repair
+sudo add-apt-repository ppa:yannubuntu/boot-repair && sudo apt update sudo apt install -y boot-repair && boot-repair

 Warning: the default settings are the ones used by the "Recommended Repair".
-Changing them may worsen your problem.
-Don't modify them before creating a BootInfo URL, and asking for advice on Ubuntu Forums Absolute Beginners Section or in Installation and Upgrades.
+Changing them in the Advanced options may worsen your problem.
+Don't change them unless requested by experienced helpers.

 Topic "Boot-repair: Graphical tool to repair the PC boot in 1 click !" - on Ubuntu forum, for any questions/comments.